Projects

 Based on your environmental values, general reading (the chapter), and specific resources, develop a 3-page TPG proposal that could be implemented, putting your values into practice.

 You are not required to submit this proposal nor pursue the topic beyond this course.
 Unless you want to!
-The point is to learn about OWU’s famous TPG grant program and the nuts and bolts of developing a proposal.
+The point is to learn about OWU’s fabulous OWU Connection Grants program and the nuts and bolts of developing a proposal.

-Because this is actually a draft of a real TPG, you can speculate (say on the budget items or planned activities) but include information on all these components of the grant.
-The point here is for you to understand what you need to do when you pursue an actual TPG grant.
+Budget: Because this is a draft of a real TPG, you can speculate a bit more than you would in a real TPG..
+The point here is to understand what you need to do when you pursue an actual TPG grant.

 Presentation of Course Projects

-Talk through your presentation once or twice.
+• Talk through your presentation once or twice.
 If you are unsure how to pronounce a word, look up the pronunciation.
-There are short videos (online) of people pronouncing just about every word in the world.

 Course Project Synthesis